 7. Keep your cool.
 Last but definitely not the least, stay calm.
 Even if things are not in control, panic will only worsen the situation.

-While these pointers do not guarantee hassle-free travel for you, they may help to make it a bit easier.
-It’s easy to lose heart when things go wrong, but don’t forget that if these situations stopped you from travelling, you’ll be missing out on a world of grand experiences because of a small difficulty!
+While these pointers do not guarantee hassle-free travel for you, they may help make it a bit easier.
+It’s easy to lose heart when things go wrong, but don’t forget that if these situations stop you from travelling, you’ll be missing out on a world of grand experiences because of a small hurdle.

 Interested in travelling with us?Book Now